Cratis/Chronicle/Documentation/kernel/api/index.md

 ```

-Defines a segment within a Aksio.Cratis.Properties.PropertyPath.
+Defines a segment within a Aksio.Properties.PropertyPath.

 ### Properties